Becoming a Parent Through Surrogacy

 The costs of having a child with a surrogate include the surrogate’s fee, the cost of fertility drugs and IVF treatment for the surrogate, the donor’s compensation, fertility drugs and treatment.
-This may run to $100,000 or more.
-The cost of medical care for the surrogate through pregnancy and delivery may not be covered by insurance.
+The cost of medical care for the surrogate through pregnancy and delivery may not be covered by your insurance, in which case you will need to purchase coverage for the surrogate.
 That’s another area to investigate as you make your plans.
+The total cost of surrogacy may range from $100,000-$200,000.
 Despite these expenses, growing numbers of gay men are investing to have a biological child.

 Some people find surrogates in another country through medical tourism in an attempt to lower the cost.
 There are many dangers to this, including legal issues with surrogacy in some countries and with the quality of medical care.
-India, which was a major hub for surrogacy, recently banned commercial surrogacy (paying a woman to bear your child) for foreign visitors, on the grounds that the practice exploited poor, illiterate women.
+India, which was a major hub for surrogacy, has banned commercial surrogacy (paying a woman to bear your child) for foreign visitors, on the grounds that the practice exploited poor, illiterate women.
+Thailand has also banned it for foreign visitors, and China has banned it entirely.
+The war in the Ukraine has put many commercial surrogates and the children they are carrying in danger.
 If you are considering medical tourism for surrogacy, do your homework carefully.
 If something looks too good to be true, it probably is.